hjmshi/PyTorch-LBFGS/README.md

 ## Getting Started
 To use the L-BFGS optimizer module, simply add `/functions/LBFGS.py` to your current path and use
 ```
-from LBFGS import LBFGS
+from LBFGS import LBFGS, FullBatchLBFGS
 ```
-to import the LBFGS optimizer.
+to import the L-BFGS or full-batch L-BFGS optimizer, respectively.

 Alternatively, you can add `LBFGS.py` into `torch.optim` on your local PyTorch installation.
-To do this, simply add `LBFGS.py` to `/path/to/site-packages/torch/optim`, then modify `/path/to/site-packages/torch/optim/__init__.py` to include the lines `from LBFGS.py import LBFGS` and `del LBFGS`.
+To do this, simply add `LBFGS.py` to `/path/to/site-packages/torch/optim`, then modify `/path/to/site-packages/torch/optim/__init__.py` to include the lines `from LBFGS.py import LBFGS, FullBatchLBFGS` and `del LBFGS, FullBatchLBFGS`.
 After restarting your Python kernel, you will be able to use PyTorch-LBFGS's LBFGS optimizer like any other optimizer in PyTorch.

 To see how full-batch, full-overlap, or multi-batch L-BFGS may be easily implemented with a fixed steplength, Armijo backtracking line search, or Wolfe line search, please see the example codes provided in the `/examples/` folder.